Nearly $k$-distance sets

-Moreover, \eqref{eq01} remains valid if in the definition of $M_k(d,n)$ we change the intervals of the form $[t_i,t_i+1]$ to intervals of the form $[t_i,t_i+cn^{1/d}]$ for some constant $c=c(k,d,\gamma)>0$. \end{thm} Theorem \ref{manynearly} combined with Theorem~\ref{nearly k} and Proposition~\ref{propextend} gives the value of $M_2(d,n)$, $M_3(d,n)$ and $M_k(d,n)$ for $d\ge d_0(k)$ asymptotically in terms of $m_2(d)$, $m_3(d)$ and $m_k(d)$.
+Theorem \ref{manynearly} combined with Theorem~\ref{nearly k} gives the value of $M_2(d,n)$, $M_3(d,n)$ and $M_k(d,n)$ for $d\ge d_0(k)$ asymptotically in terms of $m_2(d)$, $m_3(d)$ and $m_k(d)$.
 In the mentioned cases, we can strengthen the result and determine the exact value of $M_k(d,n)$ for large $n$.
 In particular, this extends results of \cite{EMP2} (cf. Theorem~\ref{emp3}) to the cases of $d=4,5$.

 \begin{thm} For $n\geq n_0(d,k)$ we have if either $k\le 3$ or $d\ge d(k)$.
 Moreover, the same holds with intervals of the form $[t_i,t_i+cn^{1/d}]$ for some $c=c(k,d)>0$. \end{thm} Again, in view of Proposition~\ref{propextend}, we only need to show that $M_k(d,n) \leq T(n,m_k(d-1))$.
 This is a consequence of the more general Theorem~\ref{thmak}, presented in Section~\ref{sec6}.